Can Foreigners Buy an Apartment in Vietnam? What the Process Actually Looks Like

 Do I have to be physically in Vietnam for the whole process?

 Not necessarily.
 The SPA signing and pink book application can be handled through a notarized power of attorney, allowing a representative to act on your behalf.
-Opening a Vietnamese bank account generally requires your physical presence, however.
+Opening a Vietnamese bank account generally requires your physical presence.
 If you plan to manage the process remotely, discuss the full sequence with your lawyer before departing, and make sure the power of attorney covers every stage clearly.